Inga Khrushchova: Career in state media

-Between 1995 and 2001, Khrushchova was a daily prime time news presenter on BT, the Lukashenka-controlled national television of Belarus.
-She was later part of Lukashenka's presidential press corps, covering his daily work and accompanying him during visits in various regions of Belarus.
-Eventually, Khrushchova became head of political coverage at the news agency of the state TV and radio broadcasting company of Belarus.
+From the mid-1990s, Khrushchova worked in Belarusian state media.
+Between 1995 and 2001, she was a daily prime-time news presenter on Belarusian Television (BT), the national broadcaster controlled by the presidential administration.

+She later became part of the presidential press corps, covering the daily activities of President Alexander Lukashenko and accompanying him on official visits worldwide.
+Subsequently, she served as head of political coverage at the news agency of the state television and radio broadcasting company.

-Independent Belarusian media refers to Khrushchova as "one of the most active propagandists of the Lukashenka regime in the 1990s and 2000s" and "one of the symbols of propaganda on Belarusian state TV".
+Independent Belarusian media described Khrushchova as one of the most visible figures of state television propaganda in the 1990s and early 2000s.